Diabetes: The Disease That Killed Thousands of Americans

 How do I diagnose diabetes?

 Diabetes is a disease where blood glucose levels are consistently higher than usual.
 It is usually easy to spot in the beginning stages ecause the person is constantly thirsty.
 Later on, the condition can develop into a severe health issue.
 People with type 2 diabetes are often overweight or obese and have problems controlling their blood sugar levels.
-The condition can lead to blindness, amputation, heart attack, and even death. if left untreated
+The state can lead to blindness, amputation, heart attack, and death.
+If left untreated

 How do I manage diabetes?